 Beautifully appointed colonial style rooms with spectacular views over the Indian Ocean and their own outdoor living space.
 Ground or first floor.

-The St. Regis Suites are situated footsteps from the shore or ground or first floor.
-Stunning one-bedroom suites with separate indoor living room and an outdoor terrace or balcony.
+The JW Marriott Suites are situated footsteps from the shore on the first floor.
+Stunning one-bedroom suites with separate indoor living room and an outdoor balcony.

-Located on first and ground floors, the St. Regis Grand Suites overlook the mind blowing One Eye surf spot.
-A large lounge and dining room complement the impressive outdoor living terrace or balcony.
+Located on ground floor, the Beachfront Access Grand Suites overlook the mind blowing One Eye surf spot.
+A large lounge and dining room complement the impressive outdoor living balcony.
 The Grand Suites feature an outdoor bed for siestas.
-Located first and ground floors.

-The Manor House Suites take us back in time to the first floor of the original private residence.
-Comfortable living space and colonial designs provide a footstep back in time.
+The Manor House Suites located on the first floor of the original private residence offer a comfortable living space and colonial design providing a footstep back in time.

 Le Manoir Dining Room

 Reflecting the decor and personalized service of a private dining room in a colonial home, Le Manoir Dining Room reveals true traditions of this inspiring island fusing exotic Mauritian flavor with classic French cooking styles.

 Open for breakfast lunch and dinner.